 '''

-page = Page
+page = Neos.Neos:Page {

-page.body {
+body {

 templatePath = 'resource://My.Package/Private/Templates/PageTemplate.html'

+parts {

-parts.menu = Menu
+menu = Neos.Neos:Menu

+}

+content {

-content.main = PrimaryContent {
+main = Neos.Neos:PrimaryContent {

 nodePath = 'main'

 }

 }

+}

+}

 '''

-In the above Fusion, a Fusion object at page.body.parts.menu is defined to be of type Menu.
-It is exactly this Fusion object which is rendered, by specifying its relative path inside {parts.menu -> f:format. raw()}.
+In the above Fusion, a Fusion object at page.body.parts.menu is defined to be of type Neos.Neos:Menu.
+It is exactly this Fusion object which is rendered, by specifying its relative path inside {parts.menu ->

+'''

+f:format.raw() }.

+'''

-Furthermore, the PrimaryContent Fusion object is used to render a Neos ContentRepository ContentCollection node.
+Furthermore, the Neos.Neos:PrimaryContent Fusion object is used to render a Neos ContentRepository ContentCollection node.
 Through the nodePath property, the name of the Neos ContentRepository ContentCollection node to render is specified.
 As a result, the web page now contains a menu and the contents of the main content collection.

-The use of content and parts here is simply a convention, the names can be chosen freely.
-In the example content is used for anything that content is later placed in but parts is for anything that is not content in the sense that it will directly be edited in the content module of Neos.
+The use of content and parts here is just a convention, the names can be chosen freely.
+In the example content is used for the section where content is later placed, and parts is for anything that is not content in the sense that it will directly be edited in the content module of Neos.